Naratriptan is given to treat migraine headaches with or without aura.

 Your chest may feel tight or 'heavy' after taking naratriptan.
 These sensations do not usually last for long, but if they continue or become intense, do not take any more tablets, and let your doctor know as soon as possible.

 Naratriptan can make you feel sleepy.
-If this happens, do not drive or use tools or machines.
+If this happens, do not drive and do not use tools or machines.

 |Type of medicine||5HT1-receptor agonist (also known as a 'triptan')|